akrishna77/QSettlers/QSettlers/index.md

 4. Investing in Development Cards
 5. Targeting specific players in some scenarios

-Given enough time and understanding of the game, this project can be extended to create an AI agent completely independant of the JSettlers agent.
+Given enough time and understanding of the game, this project can be extended to create an AI agent completely independent of the JSettlers agent.
 The results of such an endeavor are unclear, but the possibility is there!

 ## References